AlphaBravoCompany/ab-training-labs/container-bootcamp/section-8-labs/README.md

 `kubectl apply -f nginx-statefulset.yml -n training-lab`

-View the pods that were created.
+View the pods that were created:

+`kubectl get pods -n training-lab -o wide`

 Notice that it automatically created 3 and distributed them across our worker nodes for fault tolerance.

-`kubectl get pods -n training-lab -o wide`

 In our deployment, our pods were given random names.
 Here, they are deployed in an ordinal fashion (web-0, web-1, web-2).
 This is ideal for things like database clusters that rely on specific names for each node.